prokilogrammer/lambda-harp-compile/README.md

              alt="Deploy to lambda">
     </a>
 </p>
-Compile harp modules and save to S3 running on AWS Lambda
+Compile harp modules and save to S3 running on AWS Lambda.
+TBD